 Spanish and Portuguese Innovations

 Spain and Portugal led the early development of the galleon, driven by the need to transport silver from the Americas and spices from the East Indies across enormous distances.
-Spanish galleons were particularly renowned for their robust construction, using native hardwoods such as oak and mahogany.
+Spanish galleons were particularly renowned for their robust construction, using native hardwoods such as oak, mahogany, and sometimes tropical woods like guayacán.
 They incorporated a distinctive beak-like bow (the espolón) that improved stability and allowed for a forward-facing armament.
-Portuguese galleons, often smaller and more heavily armed for their size, excelled in the Indian Ocean trade.
+Portuguese galleons, often smaller and more heavily armed for their size, excelled in the Indian Ocean trade, where they faced lighter local vessels and occasional Ottoman threats.
 By the mid-16th century, these vessels had become the backbone of the treasure fleets, carrying bullion, silks, porcelain, and other luxury goods under armed escort.
+The Spanish Carrera de Indias system relied on convoys of galleons sailing twice yearly from Seville to the Caribbean, while the Manila Galleons linked Asia to the Americas via the Pacific, a route that demanded exceptional seaworthiness and endurance.

 Design Features

 Galleons were built with a pronounced tumblehome—the hull narrowing as it rose above the waterline—which improved stability when firing broadsides and reduced boarding risks from enemy ships.
 The hull was carvel-planked, meaning planks were laid edge-to-edge over a sturdy frame, resulting in a smooth outer surface that reduced drag.
-Below the waterline, the hull was usually coated with a mixture of tallow, sulfur, and tar to protect against shipworms and fouling.
+This construction method allowed for tighter seals and stronger hulls compared to the overlapping clinker planking of earlier Norse vessels.
+Below the waterline, the hull was usually coated with a mixture of tallow, sulfur, and tar to protect against shipworms and fouling; later, copper sheathing became common in the 18th century.
 Galleons typically had two or three continuous decks, with the lower deck reserved for cargo and the upper decks for crew accommodations and batteries of cannons.
-The stern was broad and flat, often adorned with elaborate carvings and gold leaf, reflecting the wealth and status of the owner.
+The stern was broad and flat, often adorned with elaborate carvings and gold leaf, reflecting the wealth and status of the owner, and featured large windows that lit the captain’s great cabin.
+The frame was built using a skeleton-first method, with carefully shaped timbers that gave the vessel its distinctive lines and strength to withstand heavy seas.

 Mast and Sail Plan